Skip to main content

 Minor: Art History

-I am a Filipino-American undergraduate student from Walnut, California.
-I am currently studying Anthropology as well as minoring in Art History.
-With my desire to explore my heritage, I found myself wanting to find cross-cultural solidarity as well as connect with others to foster this community.
-I am ecstatic to help other students in their personal endeavors and ensure they receive the catered guidance they need in a warm, welcoming, and inclusive environment.
+Daniella Laher is a Filipino-American undergraduate student from West Covina, California.
+They are currently studying Anthropology-Archaeology as well as minoring in Art History.
+With a desire to explore their heritage, they found themself wanting to find cross-cultural solidarity as well as connect with others to foster this community.
+She is ecstatic to help other students in their personal endeavors and ensure they receive the catered guidance they need in a warm, welcoming, and inclusive environment.

 APIMEDA Community Assistant - Educational Programs